juanpoch/PortSwigger_Academy/File_Upload/3_Web_shell_upload_via_path_traversal.md

 Although we successfully uploaded the malicious file, the server did not execute the script when we accessed it:
 ![image](https://github.com/user-attachments/assets/a10ad05c-11ab-4429-9d20-8f4a87358734)

+This behavior suggests that the server is likely configured to prevent the execution of uploaded files, possibly by enforcing strict permissions or file handling rules.

 We then tried a path traversal attack on the `filename`:
 ![image](https://github.com/user-attachments/assets/5f1566cf-df9e-4b91-b0f3-109e705545cc)
 The response indicated that the server was stripping the directory traversal sequence from the filename.